8th session of the Central Committee of the League of Communists of Serbia: Post-World War II

 After World War II, the Communist Party, under Josip Broz Tito's leadership, seized power and established a socialist state in Yugoslavia.
-Each constituent republic had its own branch of the Communist party, with Serbia having the Communist Party of Serbia.
-The federal Communist party was renamed the League of Communists of Yugoslavia (SKJ) at its 6th Congress in 1952.
+Each constituent republic had its own branch of the Communist Party, with Serbia having the Communist Party of Serbia.
+The federal Communist Party was renamed the League of Communists of Yugoslavia (SKJ) at its 6th Congress in 1952.
 Its branches did the same; the Communist Party of Serbia became the League of Communists of Serbia (SKS).

 Upon the death of Tito, Yugoslavia experienced an economic crisis, constitutional problems, and a rise in ethnic nationalism.
 To reduce its debt, Yugoslavia implemented austerity measures.
 Despite government efforts, the debt, inflation, and unemployment all increased during the 1980s.
 Additionally, the Socialist Autonomous Province of Kosovo experienced ethnic riots in 1981, which were clamped down on by authorities.
 Kosovo Albanian demonstrators demanded the formation of the Republic of Kosovo, which would have the same constitutional rights as the other constituent republics of Yugoslavia.
 The SKS leadership responded to the protests by purging the League of Communists of Kosovo and University of Pristina.
-These riots have been interpreted by political scientist Dejan Jović as "the beginning of the deep state crisis in Yugoslavia, one that would lead to its dissolution".
-Publicist and political analyst Zlatoje Martinov somewhat concurs, claiming that the constituent republicans throughout the 1980s evolved into "de facto states with their own armed forces".
+These riots have been interpreted by the political scientist Dejan Jović as "the beginning of the deep state crisis in Yugoslavia, one that would lead to its dissolution".
+The publicist and political analyst Zlatoje Martinov somewhat concurs, claiming that the constituent republicans throughout the 1980s evolved into "de facto states with their own armed forces".